 The GHRC is responsible for reviewing and approving director compensation.
 Each year they review director compensation against the peer group and industry practices used to measure corporate performance.
-See page 72 for the peer group.
+See page 75 for the peer group.

-The GHRC recommended no increase in director compensation for 2022 to 2023.
+In 2022, the GHRC recommended no increase in director compensation for 2023.